christroutner/plugin-template-connextcms/README.md

 * primaryViewLabel - This is the text label that the user will see in the left-menu.

-primaryViewFAIcon - This is a Font Awesome Icon that will be displayed in the left-menu next to the primaryViewLabel.
+* primaryViewFAIcon - This is a Font Awesome Icon that will be displayed in the left-menu next to the primaryViewLabel.

 ### pluginView.js
+pluginView.js is not part of this repository.
+It is a file within ConnextCMS that is responsible for loading plugins into ConnextCMS.
+I has the aspects you should be aware of:

 * The meta data stored each plugins pluginSettings.json file is stored globally in global.pluginView.pluginData[].
 Each element in the array represents a plugin.